harrisj/harrisj.github.io/_projects/times-haiku.md

 Put that all togther and I had a little program I could run on my computer that would go searching for haiku and sharing them with me.
 When I showed this to some of my coworkers on the Interactive Newsroom Technologies team, they agreed it could be a fun project to create.
 To implement this, we tried a novel moderation approach where the Haiku bot would post haiku it found to a private moderation Tumblr blog.
 When moderators approved, they would the be published to [a public tumblr](https://timeshaiku.tumblr.com/).
 The design for the site was done by Heena Ko and the distinctive procedurally generated format for each haiku was built by Anjali Bhojani.

 ## Explainer that Appeared on the [Times Haiku Site](https://timeshaiku.tumblr.com/about)
-<em>Whimsy is not a quality we usually associate with computer programs.
+_Whimsy is not a quality we usually associate with computer programs.
 We tend to think of software in terms of the function it fulfills.
 For example, a spreadsheet helps us do our work.
 A game of Tetris provides a means of procrastination.
 Social media reconnects us with our high school nemeses.
-But what about computer code that serves no inherent purpose in itself?
+But what about computer code that serves no inherent purpose in itself?_

 ```
 There is pleasure to